 How to Store Zucchini and Squash Casserole

 To store fresh squash in the fridge, you need to keep the squash whole, dry and unwashed.
-Then store it in a plastic or paper bag with that has had a few holes poked in it for airflow, and place it in the vegetable crisper drawer.
+Then store it in a plastic or paper bag that has had a few holes poked in it for airflow, and place it in the vegetable crisper drawer.
 The squash should last up to two weeks.

 Properly stored, cooked squash casserole will last for 3 to 5 days in the refrigerator.
-You can check out more info about cold food storage guide here.
+You can check out more info about the cold food storage guide here.

 Summer Squash Casserole

 - 2 cups diced yellow squash

 - 2 tablespoon unsalted butter

 - 1 tablespoon minced garlic